-in wind regimes and vegetation, which seems to be a reasonable assumption for the rest of this half century (next 30 years).
+Geological Survey321 to develop a statistical model trained with historical data up to 2013.
+Westerling's model projects the area burned to increase with warming temperatures, especially in the Sierra Nevada.322 Westerling assumed no major changes in wind regimes and vegetation, which seems to be a reasonable assumption for the rest of this half century (next 30 years).
 Swings in extreme weather (from drought, to heavy rain, to extended high Santa Ana winds) can lead to extreme wildfires.
 Such conditions are expected to become more common, making this an important topic for further climate science research.
-Figure 29 shows the estimated average annual area burned for 30-year periods representing historical conditions, the situation in the middle of this century, and at the end of this century.
+Figure 30 shows the estimated average annual area burned for 30-year periods representing historical conditions, the situation in the middle of this century, and at the end of this century.
 As suggested by this figure, California could experience major increases in the amount of area burned -up to 70 percent by the end of this century.
-Figure 29 presents average results from climate projections for four global climate models.
+Figure 30 presents average results from climate projections for four global climate models.